vibhabellutagi19/Javascript-pollyfills/README.md

 └── .gitignore      # Git ignore patterns
 ```

-## Learning Purpose

-These implementations are educational tools to understand how array methods work internally.
-They demonstrate:

-- How to iterate over arrays
-- Working with callback functions
-- Accumulating values (reduce pattern)
-- Array transformation patterns
-- Callback parameter passing

-## Extending This Project

-To add more polyfills:

-1. Create a new `.js` file for your polyfill (e.g., `myFind.js`)
-2. Implement the feature with examples and tests
-3. Add it to `test-all.js` for comprehensive testing
-4. Update this README with documentation

 ## Notes

 - These are polyfills for learning purposes and not recommended for production use